 On July 11 2016, my phone rang and it was my middle brother calling to see what was wrong with my Dad.
 I had not shared with anyone about the separation from my Dad.
 He told me that he and my youngest brother along with several other people had received a text from my Dad’s wife that my Dad had suffered a heart attack and was hospitalized.
-I provided details of his life and death HERE, HERE and HERE.
+I posted about his death journey HERE, HERE and HERE.
 I continue to look for answers and will fight tirelessly to promote the use of Advance Directives and Last Will and Testaments.
 It COULD save a life.

 I had exploratory surgery in May 2016 to locate the tumor in my abdomen.
 My Mom came to visit and help to take care of me after surgery.
 My recovery was pretty easy and I was up and moving about 10 days after surgery.
 I was finally able to see the future and relax a little until my next surgery which was scheduled for August 5, 2016.
 I had no interaction with my Dad until he went into the hospital in July.
 His last words to me were “I Love You” as I was leaving his room to go home the night before his open heart surgery.

 My hysterectomy surgery was successful and I spent a few days in the hospital.
 I received a few texts from my Dad’s wife, but they were only self-serving texts related to my Dad’s bank account.
 I was told by her that my Dad’s time was limited and he would pass away soon.
 Of course this news hindered my outlook and all I wanted to do was just go home.
-Two days after I was released from the hospital, my Dad was disconnected from life support by his wife without me and my brothers knowing or with our consent.
+Two days after I was released from the hospital, my Dad was disconnected from food and oxygen at the direction of his wife without me and my brothers knowing and without our consent.
 We did not have a chance to come to hospital to say goodbye.
 The worst day of my life.

 My Mom was still staying with us in August when we looked out the window to see a huge billow of smoke coming from the ground and clouding the sky.
 Living in the desert, I knew that a big fire was active.
 Little did I know that this fire would result in over 82,000 people being evacuated from their homes.
 We were one of the families told to evacuate.
 I had only been home from the hospital for eight days and moving around was difficult.
 We packed the essentials and drove to a friend’s house to stay and was only released to return to our home three days later.
 We were so fortunate that he only damage we suffered was a smoky smell in the house and ash outside of the house which easily washed off with a power washer.